 Visitors to Hoy have a choice between two ferry routes operated by Orkney Ferries.
 A passenger-only vessel links Stromness with Moness, at the north end of Hoy, and with Graemsay.
 But the main link is the car ferry that runs from Houton in Orphir, some miles south east of Stromness, to Lyness on Hoy and to Flotta.
-For current fare and timetable information, and for bookings, contact Orkney Ferries as shown on the right or via their website.
+For current fare and timetable information, and for bookings, contact Orkney Ferries via their website.

 Houton lies at the southernmost point of West Mainland a couple of miles west of Orphir.
 Tickets can be purchased from the Orkney Ferries office at Houton.
 Boarding is via the long linkspan that projects into the almost circular Bay of Houton, an anchorage that has been in use since the Vikings first came to Orkney.